geoserver/geoserver-history/doc/en/user/source/filter/function.rst

 SLD formatting example
 ----------------------

 We want to include elevation labels in a contour map.
-The label is stored as a floating point, though we know the actual values will always be integers.
-The standard labelling will include the decimal point anyways, like ``150.0``, we want to avoid that and get ``150`` instead.
+The label is stored as a floating point, and the resulting labelling will be something may be something like "150.0" or "149.999999".
+We want to avoid that and get ``150`` instead.
 To achieve this result we can use the ``numberFormat`` filter function:

 .. code-block:: xml